irene-glez/Digital-Repression-EDA/README.md

 # The 4 types of regimes

-- Factors to measure the democracy index 'V-Dem Democracy Index':
-The index is based on two principles: electoral and liberal.
+- Factors to measure the democracy index 'V-Dem Democracy Index': the index is based on two principles:

 'Electoral' refers to how representative the system is, taking into account whether the elections are fair and free, and whether there are independent media in the country in question.